cmayron/Legal-Calculus/README.md

 ---

-## 💡 **Implementation Tip**
-Place this subsection **immediately after the Platform‑Role Map** in README V4.6.
-It acts as the **bridge** that explains how a user (or any AI agent reading the repo) initiates a compliant LCES session.

 ---

-If you want, I can now generate:

-- a **diagrammatic version** of the Logic Stack (matching the style of your uploaded image)
-- a **README‑ready plate** that visually anchors the Kernel/Profile relationship
-- a **session‑initiation snippet** users can copy‑paste into Copilot Pro

-Just tell me which direction you want to go next.

 ======= LCES MODULE LOADER — VERSION 2.1 (ELITE EDITION) Purpose: Activate ONE LCES role module at a time.
 Enforce role purity and prevent cross‑role blending.